 Mike the host seemed a little taken back by our brazen laziness and had enough, “Gentlemen, I think you have the wrong party, sorry, you have to go.”
 I turned to Chandler and expressed confusion just to diffuse the situation a bit, checking my phone for the fictional long lost text with the address in it.
-Mike the host was losing his patience, I made one last visual sweep of the room, and was unnerved by the light giggling and accusing eyes.
+Mike the host was losing his patience, I made one last visual sweep of the room, and was unnerved by the light giggling and accusing eyes with the pink eye shadow.
 They were probably making fun of our non-geisha attire and joked how gaijin we were and how far removed our lives were from their penthouse male-only themed parties.
 That’s what hurt the most.

-I flirted with the idea of taking a picture but my Blackberry at the time was notoriously slow and the cops might have been there by the time it took.
+I flirted with the idea of taking a picture but my Blackberry at the time was notoriously slow and the cops may have been there by the time it took.
 We graciously excused ourselves, took one last glance at the senators, celebrities, kingpins, and titans of industry hiding behind their geisha makeup, closed the door behind us, and laughed all the way home.